Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Numerical Results

 \subsection{Backward Dynamic Programming}

-For the backward dynamic programming Algorithm \ref{backwardDP} a time-varying state space discretization was used, see Appendix \ref{Appendix: State Discretization}.
-The evaluation of the minimization over the discretized action space was done by comparison and choosing the action with the minimal value.
-Figure \ref{NumRes::BDP_W_R_ValueFct} shows the calculated value function for the initial time step $n=0$, an intermediate hours $n=65$ and $n=117$ as wells as the terminal costs, in terms of TES temperature and wind speed.
-It can be seen that low wind speed as well as a low TES temperature yields higher expected cost.
-While the dependence of the storage temperature is almost linearly, the wind speed has a significant nonlinear impact on the value function.
-These are effects induced by the power curve, i.e., speed to power transformation, of the model.
-The dependents of storage temperature and electricity price as well as wind speed with electricity price are depicted in Figure \ref{NumRes::BDP_WS_RS_ValueFct}.
-The electricity price mostly effects the expected costs linearly, where higher prices lead to higher values.
-Again high storage temperatures reduce costs and compensate expensive grid electricity.
-The relation between wind speed and electricity price is a has a linear structure in the price and the values reflect the wind speed to power transformation of the power curve.
+Let us first discuss the results of the value function computed by BDP, which are presented in Figure \ref{NumRes::BDP_W_R_ValueFct}.
+The graphics on the left and right show the value function for the initial time step $n=0$ and the terminal costs $n=120$, respectively, as a function of TES temperature and wind speed.
+Obviously, low wind speed and low TES temperature lead to higher expected costs.
+While the dependence on the storage temperature is almost linear, the wind speed has a significant nonlinear influence on the value function, whereby the latter effect are induced by the WT power curve model.
+In addition, the dependence of the value function on storage temperature and electricity price as well as on wind speed and electricity price for the initial time is depicted in Figure \ref{NumRes::BDP_WS_RS_ValueFct} on the left and right, respectively.
+The electricity price affects the expected costs mostly linearly with respect to the TES temperature, with higher prices leading to higher values.
+Again, higher storage temperatures reduce costs and compensate for expensive grid electricity.
+The relation between wind speed and electricity price is also almost linear if we consider changes with respect to the prices.
+However, in terms of wind speed, the values again reflect the nonlinear power curve model.

+Second, we analyze a trajectory, starting from the initial state $(R_0,W_0,S_0) = (244.4,4,37)$ with $R_0 = r_\text{crit}$, for the control obtained by BDP as shown in Figure \ref{NumRes::BDP_Trajectory}.
+As expected, the control aims to charge the TES during periods of high wind power production and/or low prices.
+Charging that solely uses wind energy can be identified when the HTHP's electricity consumption (dashed black line) is covered by the available wind energy (green area), while additional power from the grid (blue area) is used to charge the TES when the price falls to small values.